srinidhikuchana/Week1/README.md

 pip install pandas numpy scikit-learn matplotlib seaborn

-## 🚀 How to Run the Project
+## How to Run the Project

 1. Install Python
    Make sure you have Python 3.x installed on your system.
    You can verify using:
     python --version

 2. Clone the Repository
-Clone this repository to your local machine using:

 git clone https://github.com/srinidhikuchana/Week1.git

-3. Navigate to the Project Directory
+3. Navigate to the Project Directory cd Week1

-cd Week1

 4. Install the Required Libraries
-5. Install all dependencies using pip:

-pip install pandas numpy scikit-learn matplotlib seaborn
+5. Install all dependencies using pip: pip install pandas numpy scikit-learn matplotlib seaborn

 6. Open the Jupyter Notebook
 Launch Jupyter Lab or Notebook
 7. Load the Dataset
  Make sure the dataset (Electric_Vehicle_Population_Data.csv) is placed in the same directory as your notebook.
 (If not, update the dataset path in the code.)

 8. Run All Cells
  Open the notebook file EV_type_predictor.ipynb and run all cells sequentially (Kernel → Restart & Run All).

 9. View Results

 10. (Optional) Run on Google Colab

 •	Upload the .ipynb file and dataset to Google Colab.

 •	Install required libraries with:
 !pip install pandas numpy scikit-learn matplotlib seaborn

 •	Run all cells to view results online.